blouyakis/emt_basic/module_3_test.md

 ### Q78 🟢
 **Front**
-10-month-old soft umbilical bulge after cough—suspect:
+A 10-month-old female has a two-inch soft bulge under the skin of her belly button.
+Her father tells you that the bulge appeared after she was coughing.
+She does not cry when you palpate her abdomen.
+You should suspect a(n):
 · Ascites · **Hernia** · Diaphragm rupture · Tumor

 **Back**